jwang1133/BCB546_HW1/README.md

 ```

-**3. Inspect the subsetted files to make sure they are correct and also check the file size for each of them**
+**3. Inspect the subset files to make sure they are correct and also check the file size for each of them**

 ```
 wc -l *_chr*.txt